chaseruskin/legoHDL/ROADMAP.md

 - [ ] #5. if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call.

 - [ ] ? #5-1. if an already existing market's .mrkt file gets changed, then move to temp dir and have its folder renamed on next legohdl call.
-Have all blocks that referenced the old market to now reference the correct market in their block.lock?
+Have all blocks that referenced the old market to now reference the correct market in their Block.yml?

 - [added] #3 if a user explicitly defines an architecture to use for an instance, only read that architecture, (vhdl parsing) : mux_2x1(rtl)